CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/qa_cmaq_run_pcluster.md

 When NPCOL is fixed, we are seeing no difference in the answers.

-Example comparsion was done on dogwood using: 8x8 compared to 8x16
+Example comparsion using: 8x8 compared to 8x16

 ```
 cd ../qa_plots/